Cairo City – The Beating Heart of Egypt

 The Egyptian Museum – A World-Class Repository of Antiquities

-Located in Tahrir Square, the Egyptian Museum houses over 120,000 artifacts, including treasures from the tomb of Tutankhamun, mummies of ancient pharaohs, and Greco-Roman relics.
+Located in Tahrir Square, the Egyptian Museum houses over 120,000 artifacts, including treasures from the tomb of Tutankhamun, pharaonic mummies, and Greco-Roman relics.
 It remains an essential stop for any history enthusiast visiting Cairo.

 Cairo Tower – A 360-Degree View of the Capital